JStateson/MSboinc/README.md

 The Milkyway bug fix is automatically enabled if the following debug flag is created
 <mw_debug>1<mw_debug>
-If the debug variable is set to 0 then you must use the startup parameter --mw_bug_fix to enable the feature.
+If the debug variable is set to 0 then you must use the startup parameter --mw_bug_fix to enable this feature.
+<spoof_gpus>16</spoof_gps> requests data from the project sufficient for 16 GPUs

 # License
 BOINC is free software; you can redistribute it and/or modify it